univ-of-utah-marriott-library-apple/display_manager/README.md

 ### Command-Line Examples

-In some cases, it may be desirable to configure displays from the command line, whether manually or via a script.
+In many cases, it may be desirable to configure displays from the command line, whether manually or via a script.
 Say you'd like a script to automatically set a display to its highest available resolution.
 The following would do just that:

 `manage_displays.py res highest`